 We are looking for students who have performed interesting, high-quality research, and who are excited about presenting their research to other students, faculty, friends, and family.
 Students should also be excited about hearing others present their research.

 SUPC hosts both oral and poster presentations.
-Oral presentations are 14 minutes long, with a 5-minute Q & A session following each talk.
+Oral presentations are 14 minutes long, with a 4-minute Q & A session following each talk.
 Computers, with PowerPoint installed, are made available for the Oral talks.
 All presentations should be saved using a PC version of Microsoft PowerPoint, to ensure proper presentation.
 These files will be requested in advance by the programming committee.
 Poster presentations are displayed on a 4 x 8 foot poster board.
-The poster size limit is 4 x 4 feet and posters may not exceed this limit.
+The poster size limit is 4 x 4 feet.
+Posters that are larger than this size will not be permitted at the conference.

-The conference opens with a banquet dinner on the Friday evening before the main meeting.
-Presenting students have the opportunity eat dinner in a small group with other students, as well as with Stanford graduate students and professors who typically attend.
+The conference will begin at 3:30pm on Friday, with registration, a welcome address conference programming, and a special evening banquet that should not be missed.
+Conference activities will resume at 7:00am on Saturday.
+On Saturday, presenting students eat lunch in small groups with other students, as well as with Stanford graduate students and professors who typically attend.
 For students interested in applying to graduate school, this is a great opportunity to network with other students who are applying and to get advice from graduate students and professors at Stanford.
-The banquet dinner on Friday is immediately followed by the keynote address.
-All student presentations occur on Saturday.
-A light continental breakfast and lunch is provided for all attendees on Saturday.
+Paper and poster presentations are interspersed throughout the day.
+One of main events is a special keynote presentation around lunchtime, which is given by a renowned Stanford professor.
+The tentative schedule for Friday and Saturday are below:

 All attendees are invited to this talk.
 Attendees are also invited to a more practical talk discussing graduate school in psychology, to be given by a Stanford graduate student or faculty member.